trustmysoftware/exit/README.md

 ## features

 - return any exit code you want!

     `exit()` was made with the power-user in mind, letting you signal any number of error-codes to the parent process!
 The number can mean anything you want! (but usually 0 is reserved for 'success').

+- uses github provenance!

+    good practice for developers to do meaningful audits of the NPM package!